Vincenwwx/riskFinder/gateway/README.md

 ## Introduction
 ### Who are behind the project?
-Author: Wenxin Wang, 3435863, University of Stuttgart
+Author: Wenxin Wang, University of Stuttgart

-Supervisor: Dr. Grimmeisen Philipp, Jun.-Prof. Dr.-Ing Andrey Morozov
+Supervisors: Dr. Grimmeisen Philipp, Jun.-Prof. Dr.-Ing Andrey Morozov
 ### What is this code used for?
 This part of code is for the gateway part of the master thesis of _Development of the Demonstration Hardware of the Advanced Risk Assessment Method for Industrial CPS_.
 In the program, a GUI for visualization and control of the whole